 Be Realistic About What is Possible

-I don’t want to be a killjoy here and I am definitely not telling you that you should not move to Greece.
-I would just like to advise you to be realistic when it comes to moving here and finding work.
+Be realistic when it comes to moving to Greece and finding work.
 I think a lot of people fall in love with the idea of moving here and do not fully educate themselves on the situation in Greece.

-The economy here has still not recovered fully.
-There are educated Greek people in Athens and beyond who have degrees and are fluent in numerous languages yet struggle to find work.
+The economy in Greece has still not recovered fully.
+There are countless educated Greek people in Athens who have degrees and are fluent in numerous languages yet struggle to find work.
 As a foreigner and especially a foreigner who cannot speak Greek, the quest to find a job here becomes that extra bit more difficult.

 The struggle to find work in Greece can be omitted if you are able to work remotely or online.
 You may be surprised by how many companies and employers are open to the possibility of an employee working remotely.

-Digital Nomad/Remote Working job boards and Facebook groups are filled with all types of job postings.
+You will find many job postings listed in Digital Nomad/Remote Working job boards and Facebook groups.
 Everything from Administrative assistant roles to global Project Manager positions can be found.
 Practically any office job that you would do at a computer can be done online.

 Self Employed?
 Read Up on Taxes

 If you are self-employed in Greece, the matter of taxes becomes somewhat tricky.
 Taxes for business owners and freelancers in Greece are very high.
-For some reason, self-employment here is met with suspicion.
+Being self-employed in Greece is met with suspicion for some reason.

-If you are self-employed and you make money through Greek sources, that tax MUST be paid in Greece.
+Tax MUST be paid in Greece if you are self-employed and you make money through Greek sources.
 If you make money online from other countries (the USA, the UK, etc), things get tricky.

 Double taxation laws between Greece and most countries protects you from having to pay tax in two different places.
 You will generally be much better off if you can pay your taxes to your home country, as Greek taxes are higher and small business owners get few tax breaks.